sahilee26/Neural-Artistic-Style-Transfer/README.md

 Here's what I did-

 We define a cost function that tells how good is particular image.
 The cost function includes contest cost that tells how similar contents of generated iamge is with respect to the content image and also includes contest cost that tells how similar style of generated iamge is with respect to the style image.
 We also define two hyper parameters alpha and beta that define relative weighting between two costs.

 ### Algorithm
+First we intialise generated image randomly.
+Use graident descent to minimize J(G).

+### Content Cost

+We use pretrained VGG-19 network(19 layers) and specifically middle layers to measure how similar content and generatd image is.
+Let's say if I took hidden layer L and A[c][l] and A[g][l] be activations of these layers on two images.So, if these two activations are similar, then that would seem to imply that both images have similar content.We'll take the element-wise difference between these hidden unit activations in layer l, between when you pass in the content image compared to when you pass in the generated image, and take that squared.

+### Style Cost

 -Create an Interactive Session
 -Load the content image
 -Load the style image